Loris-Moreau/Git-Workflow/Workflows/GitHubWorkflow.md

    ![Pull Ref](https://github.com/Loris-Moreau/Git-Workflow/blob/main/Workflows/Images/Git%20Pull%20Ref.png)

 4. Go on the Discord server, find the git channel.
-Lock for the files you need, if they are free, lock them
+Lock for the files you need, if they are free, lock them.
    - example : File_1 : Taken 🛑
    - example : File_1 : Free 🟢

 5. If they have been locked for a long time, ping the last person who used them and ask if they’re still working on them.
    If you can’t find them on the channel but think they may be used, do not hesitate to ping.

-6. If the files you need have just been freed, do not forget to pull them again.
+6. If the files you need have just been freed, do not forget to pull them.

 7. Do your work.
 And save everything

-8. On Github Desktop, discard every file you haven’t locked or just created.
+8. On Github Desktop, discard every file you haven’t locked.

 ![Discard Ref](https://github.com/Loris-Moreau/Git-Workflow/blob/main/Workflows/Images/Discard%20Ref.png)